All Episodes

 You impeach them both somehow.

-If you do that, if you impeach the president and the vice president, speaker of the House becomes the president.
+If you do that, if you impeach the president and the vice president, Speaker of the House becomes the president.

-Uh here's the part two to that.
+Here's the part two to that.

-Anyone can be Speaker of the House.
+Anybody can be Speaker of the House.

 They may not want Pelosi as president.

-Anyone can be Speaker of the House.
+Anybody can be Speaker of the House.

 The Democrats with control of the House can vote anybody they want as Speaker.

-You don't have to be a Congressperson.
+You don't have to be a congressperson.

 You don't have to be a member.